-The ThunderBolt comes with a 24V power supply.
+The ThunderBolt comes with a 24V power supply regulator.
+A locally supplied +24VDC is required.
 Power consumption is 15 watts cold and 10 watts steady state.
 The connector is an AMP mate-n-loc (AMP part number 643228-1).
 The AMP mate-n-loc mating connectors are listed in the table below.
 An AMP hand tool (PN 90300-2) may be required to assemble this connector.